Zollinger-Ellison syndrome is a rare disorder that usually occurs when a tumor called a gastrinoma develops in the pancreas or duodenum.

-A physician will ask the patient about their symptoms and medical history, and a number of tests may be carried out.
+A doctor will ask the person about their symptoms and medical history and may carry out some tests.

-Raised levels of gastrin in the blood may indicate that there are tumors in the pancreas or duodenum.
+High levels of gastrin in the blood may indicate that a person has tumors in their pancreas or duodenum.

-The blood test may need to be repeated at least three times, as gastrin levels may fluctuate.
+They may need to repeat the blood test at least three times, as gastrin levels may fluctuate.

 Stomach acidity level

-Patients with chronic stomach inflammation, and those who have recently undergone stomach surgery, may have high levels of gastrin in the blood, even if the stomach does not produce much acid.
+People with chronic stomach inflammation and those who have recently undergone stomach surgery may have high levels of gastrin in the blood, even if the stomach does not produce much acid.

-If stomach acidity levels are not high, then it is highly unlikely the patient has Zollinger-Ellison syndrome.
+If stomach acidity levels are not high, then it is highly unlikely the person has Zollinger-Ellison syndrome.

 Upper gastrointestinal endoscopy

-The doctor inserts the endoscope down the patient's throat and into the stomach and duodenum to look for ulcers.
+An upper gastrointestinal endoscopy involves a doctor inserting an endoscope into the person's mouth, down the esophagus and into the stomach and duodenum to look for ulcers.

-The patient will need to fast for a specified period before this procedure.
+The doctor will recommend fasting for a specific time before this procedure.

 Doctors will usually treat the tumors first.

-- Chemotherapy, to slow down the rate of growth of tumors
+- chemotherapy, to slow the rate of growth of tumors

-- Embolization, or cutting of the blood supply to the tumor
+- embolization, or cutting off the blood supply to the tumor